senthurayyappan/onshape-robotics-toolkit/docs/getting-started.md

-# Getting Started with `onshape-api`
+# Getting Started with `onshape-robotics-toolkit`

-Welcome to the `onshape-api` library!
+Welcome to the `onshape-robotics-toolkit` library!
 This guide will help you set up and start using the library to interact with Onshape's powerful REST API.

 The Onshape API allows developers to access, manipulate, and extend Onshape's CAD platform programmatically.
 The API communicates via HTTP requests, returning data in JSON format.